John-D-McGurk/DAT-310_assignments/assignment-3/README.md

-# Assignment 3 - Booking prototype
+# Assignment 3 - Shopping prototype

 In this assignment you need to create a prototype for a (online shopping) site using HTML and CSS.
 The prototype consists of two HTML pages (front page `index.html`, and shopping cart/checkout `cart.html`) and a single stylesheet file (`style.css`).